Text Bond Markets with image of President Trump

 But behind the scenes, something even more telling was happening:

-The bond market was already moving… and it didn’t like what it saw.
+The bond markets were already moving… and didn’t like what they saw.

 Within days, Trump reversed course—issuing a 90-day pause on most of the planned tariffs.
 While the headlines focused on politics and diplomacy, the real pressure came from the markets, specifically the bond market.